-*[We make every effort to ensure that the information we provide is accurate.
-If you are concerned about your health, you should consult your doctor.
-Target Ovarian Cancer cannot accept liability for any loss or damage resulting from any inaccuracy in this information or third party information on websites to which we link].
+[We make every effort to ensure that the information we provide is accurate.
+If you're concerned about your health, you should consult your doctor.
+Target Ovarian Cancer cannot accept liability for any loss or damage resulting from any inaccuracy in this information or third party information on websites to which we link.]

 Q. The situation with coronavirus is making me feel anxious.
 What can I do to help myself?

-It is not surprising that in these uncertain times, the threats that are being posed to our wellbeing by coronavirus are triggering our stress response frequently.
-Even if you haven’t been told that you are in a vulnerable group, the amount of information we are hearing about coronavirus means that your brains threat perception mechanisms are in overdrive.
+It's not surprising that in these uncertain times the threats that are being posed to our wellbeing by coronavirus are triggering our stress response frequently.
+Even if you haven't been told that you're in a vulnerable group, the amount of information we're hearing about coronavirus means that your brain's threat perception mechanisms are in overdrive.
 But there are things you can be doing to help you cope.

 Manage how you hear news about coronavirus

-- Mute key words which might be triggering on Twitter and unfollow or mute Facebook accounts and WhatsApp groups.
+mute key words that might be triggering on Twitter and unfollow or mute Facebook accounts and WhatsApp groups

 Look after your physical health to boost emotional wellbeing

-- Have a good bedtime routine and try to get enough sleep.
-YouTube has lots of free videos for guided meditation to help you sleep.
-Subscription apps such as Calm and Headspace also provide programmes of mindfulness and meditation to help you sleep better, and both provide free trials.
+have a good bedtime routine and try to get enough sleep – YouTube has lots of free videos for guided meditation to help you sleep, and subscription apps such as Calm and Headspace also provide programmes of mindfulness and meditation to help you sleep better (both provide free trials)

 Being outside in nature can benefit both your mental and physical wellbeing.
 If possible try to spend some time outdoors every day, if you can’t be outside, you could try: